 Life After Living Liver Donation: The Recovery Process

-Every person recovers from surgery at a different rate.
+Every person recovers from surgery at a different pace.

 The liver transplant team at UPMC will work with you to provide a personalized treatment plan that meets your needs after liver donation surgery.

 What Is the Recovery Time for a Liver Donor?

 Typical liver donors are able to return to an independent life of showering, getting dressed, and doing other simple daily activities when they arrive home after discharge.
 This is usually one week after surgery.

 If you live far from UPMC Montefiore hospital, we may ask you to stay for a few more days at a nearby hotel.